How do Clinical Trials Provide Access to Investigational Therapies?

 Clinical trials are the first option to consider before exploring expanded access through a program or single-patient expanded access.
 Most pharmaceutical companies do not allow access to an investigational therapy via EA while a clinical trial is underway for the same therapy, as this could delay or jeopardize the trial’s completion for a variety of reasons.
 Delaying a clinical trial affects not only those in the trial, but the broader population, by slowing the therapy’s path to market.
 The successful completion of a clinical trial is an important step toward marketing approval, which assures the broadest availability of promising effective treatments to the patients who are most likely to benefit from them.

 To determine the existence, location, and details of specific clinical trials, including eligibility criteria, you and your physician can search ClinicalTrials.gov.
 Contact information is provided for each trial recruiting patients and can be used to obtain more information.
 For a practical guide to navigating the ClinicalTrials.gov website, refer to our ClinicalTrials.gov User Guide.
+Other sites helpful in researching clinical trials for rare diseases include Trials Today at ResearchMatch.org and the National Organization for Rare Disorders.
 If you are researching cancer-related investigational therapies you can also search for clinical trials through the National Cancer Institute.

 If your physician has told you that you are ineligible for or unable to participate in a clinical trial, keep reading for more information on established expanded access programs (EAPs) and single-patient EA.